List of Orange Is the New Black characters: Joseph "Joe" Salvatore Caputo

 During the fifth season, Caputo is taken hostage along with the other guards after the inmates take over the prison.
 Taystee forces him to film a statement naming Poussey as the deceased inmate, but he refuses to follow orders to state that she was murdered by Bayley, which resulted in Taystee completing the statement herself.
 He is locked up with the other guards, and when the guards came up with an escape plan to take place when the inmates were feeding them, he stalled due to Linda being one of the inmates bringing them food.
 Eventually, he is locked into a Porta-Potty while pleading with whoever could hear him to release him.
 He sends Gloria to his office so she can call Jack Pearson about getting furlough so she can see her son in the hospital.
 Later on, he tries to help Taystee during her negotiations with Figueroa, although he was unable to convince her to surrender in exchange for what the state was offering because they claimed that charging Bayley with murder for Poussey's death was not within the state's jurisdiction.
 Following this, he goes to the operations center outside of the prison, where he learns that the CERT officers are preparing to storm the prison due to Maria releasing the majority of the guards in an attempt to cash in on Gloria's deal with Pearson.
 After the officers state that they were still missing inmates despite previous sweeps, he informs them about the abandoned pool that Frieda converted into a bunker.
 He becomes upset upon learning that they were given authorization to use deadly force to capture the remaining inmates.

+In the final season, believing Taystee when she tells him that she's innocent of the murder of Piscatella, he investigates, trying to find out what really happened and prove her innocence but is unsuccessful.
+The series ends with he and Figueroa still together and, unable to have a baby of their own, attempting to adopt a child.